Christian Standards Part 3(b): Man's Journey on Earth

 CHRISTIAN STANDARDS (Part 3b)

 In Merriam Webster, the word ‘standards’ can be defined as “something established by authority, custom, or general consent as a model or example”.
 In our case, Christian Standards will be the model behaviour of a Christian established by the Bible.
 A Christian must indeed abide by the standards that the Lord Jesus Christ set out in the Bible.
-Naturally, when a Christian falls short of God’s standards, he is ashamed to bear His name.
+Naturally, when proclaimed Christians falls short of God’s standards, they are ashamed to bear His name.
 I have spent a considerable amount of time to provide some indicators on whether a person is on the Christian path in Part 3(a).
 If you are not on the Christian path, you will find these Christian standards burdensome.
 However, if you are on the right path, you will find that His standards are actually not difficult to observe as quoted in 1 John 5:3.

 How the ‘Christian Path’ was made